Sam-Commander/Sam-Commander/README.md

 A day that involves all three is a good day.

-Go to my repos for a mix of uni assignments and personal projects.
+Go to my repos for a mix of personal projects and uni assignments.

-My largest project, BandPal - an android social media app written in Kotlin with Google Firebase, is private atm.
+My largest project, BandPal, an android social media app in Kotlin is private atm.

 When I'm not studying or coding I make [Folk tunes](https://www.aparanoidking.bandcamp.com).